-A GIST is a rare type of sarcoma found in the digestive system, most often in the wall of the stomach.
+A GIST is a rare type of sarcoma found in the wall of the digestive system, most often in the stomach, but it can also grow in other parts.
 A soft tissue sarcoma is a type of cancer.

 People with an early stage GIST often do not have any symptoms.
 So an early stage GIST may be found when people are having tests for other medical conditions.
 Most GISTs are diagnosed in later stages of the disease.
 The symptoms of an advanced GIST are likely to include: